cokoro/equations_quiz/README.md

 API 23 & Nexus S

 ### Usage
+#### Part 1
 <img src="https://cl.ly/2v260F2M2337/Screen%20Recording%202017-11-06%20at%2005.09%20%E4%B8%8B%E5%8D%88.gif">
 </img>

 An Android application to practice students’ ability in solving algebraic equations.
 The application focus on linear and quadratic equations,in the form of a quiz in which 10 random questions are generated in sequence.
 The first 5 questions are about linear equation while the next 5 questions are about quadratic equation.

+The first page contain name and university number for identification purpose.
+The second page is the quiz main frame which will be loaded when the “Start Quiz” button on the first page is pressed.

 ``` xml
 <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"